Blogging for Beginners: How to Be a Blogger and Make Your Own Blog

 What is Web Hosting?

-WordPress, Blogger, and Tumblr all are free platforms where you can run your blog.
+WordPress.com and Blogger are free platforms where you can run your blog.
 But here, the web address of your blog looks a little bit ugly.
-Plus, you have to do double the effort for ranking your blog high on search engines because search engines give less priority to sub-domains.
+Plus, you have to double the effort for ranking your blog high on search engines because search engines give less priority to sub-domains.

 When you have a self-hosted blog with your own domain name, you are the real owner of your blog.
-I know, you have a question in mind.
-Do you want to ask that how much the hosting and domain name cost?
-So, to end your curiosity, it only costs $5 to $10 per month (even less than that) depending entirely on the hosting you purchase.
+The cost of hosting and domain depends entirely on the hosting company and the package you purchase.

 3. Setup a Domain Name

 The next thing you need for your own blog is a domain name.
-You choose a domain name that you like and check its availability online.
-If that name is available, you can pick it for your blog.
+You choose a domain name that you like and then check domain name availability online.
+If that name is available, you are free to pick it for your blog.

 What is Domain?